PMS Selection & Implementation in African Hospitality: Your Definitive Q&A Hub for 2026

 Question from: Yosepher Komba - General Manager, Dodoma Tanzania

-Staff adoption is the critical success factor that determines whether your new PMS is a strategic asset or an expensive, underutilized burden.
-Successful implementation treats it as a people-first change initiative, not a mere software installation.
-This begins with involving department heads (front desk, housekeeping, F&B) in the selection process.
-They need to feel ownership of the solution.
+Staff adoption determines whether your new PMS becomes a strategic asset or an expensive, underutilized burden.
+Successful implementation treats this as a people-first change initiative, not a mere software installation.
+Begin by involving department heads from front desk, housekeeping, food and beverage, and maintenance in the selection process.

 Example: A large serviced apartment complex in Maputo trained two housekeeping supervisors as 'super-users'.
 This created a local support network that resolved 80% of minor user issues immediately, preventing frustration and ensuring high adoption rates.